 We now consider the strong shock test proposed by Noh (1987), which has an analytic solution.
 This is generally considered a very difficult problem, and quite frequently, numerical methods have problems running this test without crashing.
 In fact, in the test suite of Liska & Wendroff (2003), only four out of the studied eight schemes managed to run this problem at all.
-The set-up consists of a $\gamma = 5/3$ gas that has initially uniform density equal to $\rho_0 = 1$ , vanishingly small pressure, and everywhere a radial inflow velocity towards the origin of v = -1.
-As a result of the inflow, a strong spherical shock wave of formally infinite Mach number develops and travels outwards with a speed $v_s = 1/3$ .
-Inside the shock, the density is constant; it has a value of 16
+The set-up consists of a $\gamma=5/3$ gas that has initially uniform density equal to $\rho_0=1$, vanishingly small pressure, and everywhere a radial inflow velocity towards the origin of v=-1.
+As a result of the inflow, a strong spherical shock wave of formally infinite Mach number develops and travels outwards with a speed $v_s=1/3$.
+Inside of the shock front, the density is constant; it has a value of 4 in the 1D case, 16 in the 2D case, and 64 in the 3D case.
+Outside of the shock, the density profile is given by with n=2 in the 3D case, n=1 for the 2D case, and n=0 for the 1D case.